Dry & Hot Areas

 Clematis LITTLE LEMONS 'Zo14100'

 Dainty yellow flowers are 1-1.5 inches across and produced in great abundance on short stems of 25-30cm.
 The flower leaves a wonderful glossy seedhead and it blooms semi-continuously from the late spring to early autumn.
+Please read the plant cultivation information carefully by clicking the image and scrolling down.

 £23.50